Helicoptero Workshop

 • Sessions will be held outdoors at Parc La Fontaine, just in front of chalet Robin des Bois.

-• The workshop runs over 4 consecutive Saturdays, with each session lasting 2 hours—for a total of 8 hours of focused practice and exploration.
+• The workshop runs over 3 consecutive Saturdays, with each session lasting 2 hours from 1pm to 3pm—for a total of 6 hours of focused practice and exploration.

 • Wear comfortable clothes you can move in.